cjbassi/gotop/README.md

 Another terminal based graphical activity monitor, inspired by [gtop](https://github.com/aksakalli/gtop) and [vtop](https://github.com/MrRio/vtop), this time written in [Go](https://golang.org/)!

+The original author of gotop has re-implemented the application in Rust, as [ytop](https://github.com/cjbassi/ytop).
+This is a fork of original gotop project with a new maintainer.

 <img src="./assets/demos/demo.gif" />
 <img src="./assets/screenshots/minimal.png" width="96%" />